StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 <img width="488" alt="Manifest_Example_Screenshot" src="https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/assets/125623174/ef7e8705-0fd5-4eaa-9ce2-a5adde515e63">

 Before uploading your final Manifest file to QIIME2, ensure that your file looks like [this](https://github.com/StephRut/MSI_QIIME2_Pipeline_Tutorial/blob/main/Manifest_Example), with no extra spaces or blanks between columns.
 Extra blanks/spaces will lead to downstream errors.
+This tutorial will be working with paired-end data.

 ## Step 4: Load QIIME2 on MSI
 This tutorial will be based on QIIME2 Version 2018.11.
 Commands and formats of files may change depending on the version of QIIME2 you are using.